neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ## Step 6: Update your schema.prisma file

 In this step, you will update the `datasource db` entry in your `schema.prisma` file and add models for the `User` and `Post` tables.
 The models represent the tables in your underlying database and serve as the foundation for the generated Client API.
-For information about data modeling in Prisma, see [Data modeling](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling), in the _Prisma documentation_.
+For more information about data modeling in Prisma, see [Data modeling](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling), in the _Prisma documentation_.

 1. Update the the `datasource db` entry.
 Ensure that the provider is set to `postgresql`, and add a `shadowDatabaseUrl` entry.
 2. Add the models for the `User` and `Post` tables.